lamps-wg/cmcbis/draft-ietf-lamps-rfc5274bis.md

   by each version.
 After WGLC, this section will be finalized.
 </aside>

+-04 WG version:

+* Update this section

-TODO for -03 WG version:
+-03 WG version:

-* Add cryptographic algorithm requirements
+* Updated cryptographic algorithm requirements

 -02 WG version changes: